- Premium features included

 Starting at $350/mo for up to 150,000 emails/month (unlimited subscribers)

-Mailchimp excels with its intuitive interface, generous free plan for 500 contacts, and solid email deliverability.
+Mailchimp excels with its user-friendly interface, generous free plan for 500 contacts, and solid email deliverability.
 The platform integrates seamlessly with popular tools like Shopify, WordPress, and various CRMs.
 Its AI-powered features genuinely help with content creation and send-time optimization, while the drag-and-drop builder makes campaign creation painless.

 Perfect Match For